k-nearest-neighbor/m-school/src/app/see-also/streams/page.md

 [latent.space](https://latent.space) | Wherever you podcast

 Latent Space is a great podcast about the latest developments in AI.
 They focus often on applied research and application development.
 If you're building stuff, you should listen.
-Swyx (on the left) is a very talented and lovely guy.
+Swyx (on the left) is also a very intelligent and lovely guy.
 If you have an exciting project in the space you should talk to him.

 {% ls /%}